You can apply for jobs at Barnsley Council using our online system. Search our current job vacancies.

-- Include as much detail as you can in your application to demonstrate how you meet the 'essential' criteria of the role.
+- Include as much detail as you can in your application to show how you meet the 'essential' criteria of the role.
 Make sure you give examples.

-- Make your examples as relevant to the role as possible and as clear and concise as you can.
+- Make your examples as relevant to the role as possible, and as clear and concise as you can.
 Remember that you can include experience from all sources.
-This can include previous jobs, school, clubs, organisations and voluntary work.
+This can include previous jobs, school, clubs and voluntary work.

-- Don't forget to keep referring to the 'responsibilities' listed on the job profile or job description and make sure that your application reflects these.
+- Don't forget to keep referring to the 'responsibilities' listed on the job profile and make sure that your application reflects these.

 - Don't leave any blanks.
 If there are any questions that don't apply to you, simply put 'not applicable' or 'n/a'.

-If you're shortlisted, we'll ask for a minimum of two work-related references.
-If you're currently employed, one of your references must be your present or most recent employer.
-We can't accept character references or references from relatives or friends.
+If you're shortlisted, we'll ask for a minimum of two work related references.
+If you're currently employed, one of these must be your present or most recent employer.
+We can't accept character references or those from relatives or friends.

 - where you've not worked before (such as being a school/college leaver)